luisfim/blink/README.md

 **BLINK** is a real-time terminal stealth game written in C.

-You play as **Zero**, a small digital survivor moving through a hostile system of patrols, broken walls, hidden rooms, signal pickups, secret hats, and terminal doors.
+You play as **Zero**, a small digital survivor moving through a hostile system of patrols, broken walls, hidden rooms, signal pickups and terminal doors.
 Move fast.
 Hide your signal.
 Escape before the system deletes you.

 ---